juek/AddScriptPluginTypesetter/README.md

 1.1.1

 ## Change Log ##
-* 1.1.1 Admin page ready to manage global scripts
+* 1.1.1 Admin page ready to manage global scripts, internationlization (currently en, de, fr, it)
 * 1.1.0 Some new features and enhancements, see below
 * 1.0.0 Intial version